 Standardized Patients may be asked to complete a checklist as a record of the encounter and also give verbal constructive feedback on communication skills.

 Students will perform focused physical examinations based on the patient case as they would with a real patient.
-They will use a stethoscope to listen to the heart and lungs; palpate (press on) the abdomen; use a light to look in the ears, throat and eyes; and they may also take blood pressure and pulse.
 The students will not perform the following physical examinations: breast, pelvic, genital or rectal exams, nor will they perform invasive procedures, such as drawing blood or throat cultures.

 Yes.
 Students and SPs should not do anything that might be harmful.
 SPs are just portraying someone who has a medical condition.
 The examinations are very basic and do not cause any harm to the SP.
 If an SP had cause for concern, he/she would be entitled to stop an examination.

 Yes, an SP can pass on a role that they do not want to portray.